Wednesday, February 11, 2026

 Michael Baker - Don't let your mental illness stop you from telling us why you believe men landed on the moon

 Stephanie Thailand (aka Jaye Grant, Matteo Espinoza, Leanne Rose, Elizabeth Carlin, Kristen Taylor, Jennifer Leigh, Callie Olsen, Lisa Owen, Larissa Anne, Chris Campos, Alisio Viejo.
 The Jennifer account became Stephanie and the Kristen one was renamed as Elizabeth and then to Callie.
 Matteo used to be called Michael something, and now is Lisa, Larissa is now Alisio) - bye, blocked, or just turns off comments, deletes posts and comments.
 Also refers to fictitious content, but refuses to link to it or to say how to find it.
+A possible new account of hers is named Christina Truthseeker.

 On Jan 27, 2025, Jaye posted this list of aliases but some of them don't turn up in any flat-earth groups.
 Maybe they're accounts she's holding in reserve, or just disinformation: